Louie-KC/MovieReservationSystem/doc/api.md

 Soft delete a movie.

 Soft deletion is blocked if any confirmed reservations exist for a scheduling of the movie in the future.
 An optional `force` query parameter (no value is required) can be specified which will cancel all confirmed future reservations.
+All tentative reservations are cancelled (regardless of `force`).

 * Authentication: Bearer
 * Possible responses: